yang07ly/crypto-csv/README.md

 ```
 npm start
 ```
 Once the command is issued, the script will kick start.
-Upon successful completion, a CSV file `userWallet.csv` will be saved to the project root directory.
+Upon successful completion, a CSV file `walletHistory.csv` will be saved to the project root directory.